 Pupils access a range of subject-specific software and use internet and email facilities for completing and delivering work to teachers.
-All Year 7 pupils complete a touch typing course before being ‘awarded’ their laptop.
 Touch typing is encouraged and practised throughout The Moat School curriculum, enrichment programmes are run weekly for all pupils to improve their touch typing in dedicated lessons.

 Types of Software Incorporated Into Lessons